Last Updated on: 19th May 2023, 08:33 am

-Parrots have eyes that sit flat against the sides of their heads, making it difficult to see their eyelids or when they blink.
-These body parts are essential for keeping the eyes moist and dust and other harmful particles out.
+Parrots have eyes that sit flat against the sides of their heads, making it hard to see the eyelids, let alone when they blink.
+Eyelids are essential for keeping the eyes moist and harmful particles out.

 There may be a slight movement of the top and bottom eyelids when blinking because the nictitating membrane is connected to the lower eyelid.
 This moves along with the nictating membrane.